senzing-garage/g2search/README.md

 Output columns:

-Output columns can come from the search record, the api, or the matched entity as inidicated by the "source" attribute.
+Output columns can come from the search record, the api, or the matched entity as indicated by the "source" attribute.

 - input: This is helpful so that you can quickly see what record was searched for.
 You can specify any of the following ...